sarah-bluhm-at-aalto/predictSD/readme.md

 LabelCollect.py outputs tiff-images of the predicted labels and saves label information to either LAM-runnable folders/files or dumps them in a single output folder.
-If given a path to a Fiji/ImageJ<sup>(3)</sup> executable, the prediction can create image/label-overlays by calling predictSD/overlayLabels.ijm.
+If given a path to a Fiji/ImageJ<sup>(3)</sup> executable, the prediction can create z-projected 2D overlays of the image/label pairs by calling predictSD/overlayLabels.ijm.

+The result tables include the following columns: <samp>'ID', 'Z', 'Y', 'X', 'Volume', 'Area', 'IntensityMean', 'IntensityMin', 'IntensityMax', 'IntensityMedian', and 'IntensityStdDev'</samp>.
+The intensity values are calculated for **all** channels in the image and have their column names appended with suffix <samp>'_Ch='</samp> plus the channel's index.

 ------------------------
 ## Usage
 **The simplest way to perform label prediction and data collection is to edit the variables on top of labelCollect.py